VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

 ### Create document

-Now we will create document with 3 different ways to upload files.
+Now we will create `EnkelvoudigInformatieObject` with 3 different ways to upload files.

-#### Create document without file.
+#### Create `EnkelvoudigInformatieObject` without file.

-To create a document only with metadata we need:
+To create an `EnkelvoudigInformatieObject` only with metadata we need:

 * leave `inhoud` field empty
 * `bestandsomvang` = 0